What is Restricted Cash and How to Present it on the Balance Sheet?

 Example 2: A company sets aside an equal amount of cash each month for liquidation (payment) of a long-term debt.
 The debt is to be paid off in two years.
 The amount of cash set aside is restricted for future use only, and thus, it represents restricted cash.
 When the time of debt settlement comes, the company will use the accumulated funds to pay off the debt.

-2. Presentation of restricted cash on the balance sheet
+2. Presentation of restricted cash on balance sheet

-If restricted cash balance is material, then this balance is shown separately from cash and cash equivalents.
+If the restricted cash balance is material, then this balance is shown separately from cash and cash equivalents on the balance sheet.
 Depending on when cash is expected to be used, restricted cash can be classified as a current (short-term) or non-current (long-term) asset.

 In cases when restricted cash is expected to be used within one year after the balance sheet date, it should be classified as a current asset (Example 1).
 However, if restricted cash is not expected to be used within one year after the balance sheet date, it should be classified as a non-current asset (Example 2).

-It is good practice to account for restricted cash in a separate trial balance account.
+It is good practice to account for restricted cash in a separate ledger account.

 Restricted cash can be combined with cash and cash equivalents if the restricted cash balance is not material.